 Category: Cold-Formed Steel

 Simpson Strong-Tie® CFS Designer™ gives cold-formed steel (CFS) Designers the ability to design CFS beam-column members according to AISI specifications and to analyze complex beam loading and span conditions.
 Intuitive design tools automate common CFS systems such as wall openings, up to eight stories of load-bearing studs, compression posts for shearwalls, eight stories of stack x-brace or shear wall design, and floor joists with unbalanced live-load combinations, and low-wall moment connections.
 CFS Designer™ allows the design of multiple systems within the same job file, and supports connection design for specific Simpson Strong-Tie® curtain wall and bridging connectors like the SUBH u-channel bridging connector.

 Additional features include:

 - Simpson Strong-Tie CFS Designer provides a beam-column design tool that allows Designers to model up to 3-span beams with overhangs at each end.
 Designers can also add a complex array of distributed, sloped, and point loads.

 - CFS Designer automates the complicated design provisions of the AISI CFS Specification.
 Stress checks include; braced and unbraced moment, shear, web-crippling, axial strength, and all code-required combined interactions.
 The 2016 w/ S1-18, 2016, 2012, 2010, 2007, and 2004 AISI Specifications are covered by the software.

 - CFS Designer enables the design of single stud and track members, built-up box-sections, back-back sections, nested stud and track sections.
 In addition, when CFS members are not a practical solution, the software enables the design of HSS sections according to the AISC 13th Ed.

-- In addition to modeling beam problems, CFS Designer also provides a set of tools that automate the design of wall openings for windows and doors, and now with v2.5 up to eight stories of x-braced and sheathed shearwalls, floor joists, roof rafters, and now with V2.0 up to eight sories of load-bearing studs and provides the design of low-wall moment connections.
+- In addition to modeling beam problems, CFS Designer also provides a set of tools that automate the design of wall openings for windows and doors, and now with v2.5 up to eight stories of x-braced and sheathed shearwalls, floor joists, roof rafters, and up to eight stories of load-bearing studs and provides the design of low-wall moment connections.

 - CFS Designer provides an intuitive user interface that enables the engineer to save engineering models in a single file.
 Output files are generated in Adobe Acrobat format and can be saved as separate files as needed.